-Curry made his professional debut against Scarlets on the 15th October 2016 in the European Champions Cup, becoming the fourth-youngest English player and youngest Sale Sharks player to have played in the competition.
+Curry made his professional debut against Scarlets on the 15th of October 2016 in the European Champions Cup, becoming (at the time) the fourth-youngest English player and youngest Sale Sharks player to have played in the competition.

 In the 2017 season, him and his brother became only the fourth set of twins to play side-by-side in the Premiership.
 Tom also became the youngest player ever to score a try in the Premiership when he touched down at Bristol before signing a 5-year deal with the Sale in February 2017.

 Curry had an outstanding Six Nations starting in all five matches and made the most tackles of any player during the 2019 Six Nations with 86.
 He also won the fourth most turnovers (5).
 His brilliance during the tournament earned him a nomination for the Player of the Championship, finishing with the most tackles of any player in the tournament (97).
 This performance ultimately sealed his place in the Rugby World Cup squad.
 That was just the start of a year to remember for Curry, who helped Sale reach the European Challenge Cup semi-finals before proving just as influential in England World Cup final run.
 At the age of just 21, the flanker was the youngest player in England’s squad at the 2019 Rugby World Cup.

 He formed a formidable partnership with Sam Underhill at the World Cup with Eddie Jones christening them as the "kamikaze kids".
 Curry started 6 games at the World Cup, including the semi-final win over New Zealand and the loss in the final against the Springboks, taking his cap tally to 19 while also earning a nomination for World Player of the Year.